 If that does not work - send a letter to the manufacturer of the product or the headquarters of the chain store.
-Tell them what has happened and send copies of important documents, describing what is wrong with the TV and what Simon wants done.
+Tell them what has happened and send copies of important documents describing what is wrong with the TV and what Simon wants to be done.

 Simon should keep the originals of the documents for himself.
 If Simon is still not satisfied, get help from one of the consumer protection agencies and organisations like the Consumer Protector or the provincial consumer affairs offices.
-If you cannot settle the problem in any of these ways then Simon can take the case to court.
+If you cannot settle the problem in any of these ways, then Simon can take the case to court.
 Simon should only go to court as a last resort because it can be an expensive process and it can take a long time.

-- For claims of up to R15 000, Simon can sue in the Small Claims Court where no lawyers are allowed to represent him (See page 150 Small Claims Court) - For claims of up to R100 000, he can sue in the ordinary Magistrate's Court and should use a lawyer.
-(See page 146 Civil claims) - For claims over R100 000, he will need a lawyer and an advocate to sue in the High Court unless there is an agreement with the seller to use the jurisdiction of the magistrates court.
+- For claims of up to R20 000, Simon can sue in the Small Claims Court, where no lawyers are allowed to represent him (See pg 198: Small Claims Court) - For claims of up to R200 000 (District Courts) or R200 000 R400 000 (Regional Courts) he can sue in the ordinary Magistrate's Court and should use a lawyer.
+(See pg 236: Civil claims) - For claims over R400 000, he will need a lawyer and an advocate to sue in the High Court unless there is an agreement with the seller to use the jurisdiction of the magistrate's court.

-5. Helping a person assess his/her financial situation and drawing up a budget
+5. Helping a person assess their financial situation and drawing up a budget

 Thabiso wants to buy a car on credit but does not know whether she will be able to afford to pay the monthly debt.
-She already has a number of other debts that she is paying off every month and she wants to know whether she can reschedule these debts so that she can pay less each month but over a longer period of time.
-She has already received a Written notice from a credit provider claiming that her monthly payments are irregular and she owes them money.
+She already has many other debts that she is paying off every month and she wants to know whether she can reschedule these debts so that she can pay less each month but over a longer period.
+She has already received a Written Notice from a credit provider claiming that her monthly payments are irregular and she owes them money.
 She comes to you for advice on how to deal with her debt.

-The steps on the opposite page explain the process of helping Thabiso manage her debt, including working out her expenses and a budget.
+The steps below explain the process of helping Thabiso manage her debt, including working out her expenses and a budget.